IntusFacultas-Hobby/library/README.md

 To run:

 1. Clone into a directory
+2. Create a .env with a SECRET_KEY="somesecretkey" and DEBUG=True
-2. cd into project directory
+3. cd into project directory
-3. (Optional) create a new virtual environment if you don't want to pollute your global pip space
+4. (Optional) create a new virtual environment if you don't want to pollute your global pip space
-4. pip install -r requirements.txt
+5. pip install -r requirements.txt
-5. python manage.py migrate
+6. python manage.py migrate
-6. python manage.py runserver
+7. python manage.py runserver